Uzlopak/blog/case.md

 elapsed time it calculates how much data a user could download since the `startDate`.
 This results in a sudden speed burst.

-We have to keep in mind, that a rate-limitting or a speed throttle is a protection against resource exhaustion.
-You have a limitted amount of traffic and want to provide all users of your server a good experience, but power users should not be able to degrade the server performance and thus effecting the experience of normal users.
+We have to keep in mind, that a rate-limiting or a speed throttle is a protection against resource exhaustion.
+You have a limited amount of traffic and want to provide all users of your server a good experience, but power users should not be able to degrade the server performance and thus effecting the experience of normal users.